-Business Unit FTE Impact Rationale / Additional Information Susiness Onit 2.1.2 Impart s22 Land and Water Loss: up to 100 redundancies (indicatively 75 in 2015/16, 25 in 2016/17) offset in part by 35 potential new positions Impacted area: Changes will be concentrated in the: "Liveable, Sustainable and Resilient Cities" program, the "Biodiversity Ecosystems Knowledge and Services" program, and the "Adaptive Social and Economic Systems" program (exact breakdown being determined).
+"Liveable, Sustainable and Resilient Cities" program, the "Biodiversity Ecosystems Knowledge and Services" program, and the "Adaptive Social and Economic Systems" program (exact breakdown being determined).

 Why: CSIRO recognises that these areas have either been struggling to achieve sufficient industry support or are relatively mature areas of science.
-CSIRO believes that some of these areas of science can be better delivered by the university sector. \$47C What won't be impacted: These changes will not impact the CSIRO's recent commitments to support the development of Northern Australia, for example through its transport logistics capability in the "Liveable, Sustainable and Resilient Cities" program.
+CSIRO believes that some of these areas of science can be better delivered by the university sector.

+What won't be impacted: These changes will not impact the CSIRO's recent commitments to support the development of Northern Australia, for example through its transport logistics capability in the "Liveable, Sustainable and Resilient Cities" program.
 This capability (e.g. TRANSIT) is unique to CSIRO and will be maintained.
 Furthermore, work in relation to improving the energy efficiency of the built environment

-Dugingg Linit ETE Impost Dationals / Additional Information Business Unit FTE Impact Rationale / Additional Information will be maintained.
-CSIRO will also be investing in building a national platform for the application of environmental big data sets and sensor networks, and in deploying our world leading water management capability to improve water security in our region. s22 - Oceans and Loss: up to 100 Impact area(a).
-This change is likely to be concentrated in Atmosphere redundancies across Impact area(s) : This change is likely to be concentrated in two research programs "Oceans and Climate Dynamics" Aunosphere 2015/16 and 2016/17, and "Earth Systems Assessment". offset in part by 25 and Latin Systems Assessment. potential new Why: O&A will reduce its focus on climate research to positions focus on areas more closely linked to innovation and the positions growth of Australia's industrial sector.
+Business Unit FTE Impact Rationale / Additional Information will be maintained.
+CSIRO will also be investing in building a national platform for the application of environmental big data sets and sensor networks, and in deploying our world leading water management capability to improve water security in our region.
+522 T 100 Oceans and Loss: up to 100 Impact area(s): This change is likely to be concentrated in Atmosphere redundancies across two research programs "Oceans and Climate Dynamics" 2015/16 and 2016/17, and "Earth Systems Assessment". offset in part by 25 potential new Why: O&A will reduce its focus on climate research to positions focus on areas more closely linked to innovation and the positions growth of Australia's industrial sector.
 Over the past few years CSIRO through O&A and its predecessors together with international partners in the scientific community have proven that climate change is real which has been documented by the CSIRO participation and authorship in the IPCC series of reports.
 This work was largely funded by government programs that have now concluded (ACCSP, PACCSAP), and ongoing funding for this work is now provided at a reduced level within the NESP program.
-CSIRO believes there are nowadays others within the Australian research community such as the academic sector, better placed to continue the majority of this fundamental research.
-CSIRO will refocus its efforts on working more closely with its refocus its efforts on working more closely with its
+CSIRO believes there are nowadays others within the Australian research community such as · · · · · · · · · · · · · · · · · · · the academic sector, better placed to continue the the academic sector, better placed to continue the majority of this fundamental research.
+CSIRO will